 Members wondered why Officers were struggling to obtain Educational Health plans for children.
-Mr Nicholson explained that have really inclusion primary schools in North East Lincolnshire, many say that statutory assessments at this age wouldn't necessarily bring any extra support to the school.
-However, if children come into care at higher key stage 3 and lower key stage 4 age they ask why there hasn't been a statutory assessment done.
-Mr Nicholson confirmed that they were now working with schools to make sure this now gets done.
-Ms Hewson explained that repositioned our Early Help model that would start to look at early indicators that could potentially prevent early issues moving forward.
+Mr Nicholson explained that we have really inclusive primary schools in North East Lincolnshire, and it was believed that statutory assessments at this age wouldn't necessarily bring any extra support to the school.
+However, it does tend to become an issue if children come into care at higher key stage 3 and lower key stage 4 age and they haven't had an assessment.
+Mr Nicholson confirmed that they were now working with schools to make sure in such instances that assessments were done.
+Ms Hewson further explained that our Early Help model had been repositioned and would start to look at indicators that could potentially prevent early issues moving forward.

-SPCLL.34 QUARTER 2 FINANCE MONITORING 2020/21
+SPCLL.33 QUARTER 2 FINANCE MONITORING 2020/21